Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Introduction

-In this paper, we analyze the asymptotic behavior of ADMM for convex optimization-based compressed sensing.
-The main idea is that, when we use the squared loss function as the data fidelity term, the subproblem in the iterations of ADMM can be analyzed by the CGMT framework.
-We thus analyze the asymptotic property of the tentative estimate of the unknown vector at each iteration in ADMM.
-We show that the asymptotic distribution of the tentative estimate can be characterized by a scalar-valued stochastic process, which depends on the measurement ratio, the parameter in the optimization problem, the parameter in ADMM, the distribution of the unknown vector, and the noise variance.
-As a corollary, we can predict the evolution of the error such as MSE and SER in ADMM for large-scale compressed sensing problems.
-We can also utilize the asymptotic result to reveal the effect of the parameter in ADMM and tune it to achieve the fast convergence.
+In this paper, as an attempt to analyze optimization algorithms, we propose a method to predict the asymptotic behavior of ADMM for convex optimization-based compressed sensing.
+The main idea is that, when we use the squared loss function as the data fidelity term, the subproblem in the iterations of ADMM has a similar form to the optimization problems that can be analyzed by the CGMT framework.
+Based on the fact that the tentative estimate is the optimizer of the subproblem, we aim to analyze the subproblem to track the behavior of the estimate in ADMM.
+However, since the original CGMT cannot be applied directly to the subproblem in an iterative manner, we intuitively assume an extended version of CGMT in this paper.
+In the derivation under the assumption, we firstly derive the auxiliary optimization problem for the subproblem.
+We then analyze the auxiliary optimization problem and utilize the assumption of the extended CGMT to apply the analytical result to the optimizer of the subproblem.
+As a result, we claim that the asymptotic distribution of the tentative estimate can be characterized by a scalar-valued stochastic process, which depends on the measurement ratio, the parameter in the optimization problem, the parameter in ADMM, the distribution of the unknown vector, and the noise variance.
+As a corollary, we also predict the evolution of the error such as MSE and SER in ADMM for large-scale compressed sensing problems.
+We can utilize the asymptotic result to reveal the effect of the parameter in ADMM and tune it to achieve fast convergence.

 As examples, we consider sparse vector reconstruction and binary vector reconstruction and then evaluate the asymptotic result via computer simulations.
-Simulation results show that the asymptotic evolution of MSE converges to the MSE of the optimizer, which can be obtained with the previous CGMT-based analysis in the literature~\cite{thrampoulidis2018a}.
-We also observe that the empirical performance of ADMM and its theoretical prediction are close to each other in both sparse vector reconstruction and binary vector reconstruction.
+Simulation results show that the asymptotic evolution of MSE converges to the MSE of the optimizer, which can be obtained with the previous CGMT-based analysis in the literature~\cite{thrampoulidis2018}.
+We also observe that the empirical performance of ADMM and its prediction are close to each other in both sparse vector reconstruction and binary vector reconstruction, though the assumption of the extended CGMT has not been proven rigorously.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we describe the ADMM-based compressed sensing and CGMT as the preliminary.
-We then provide the main analytical results for ADMM in Section~\ref{sec:result}.
+In Section~\ref{sec:ADMM}, we describe the ADMM-based compressed sensing as preliminary.
+We then provide the main results for ADMM in Section~\ref{sec:result} and the proposed performance prediction method in Section~\ref{sec:proposed}.
 In Section~\ref{sec:examples}, we consider two examples of the reconstruction problem and show several simulation results.
 Finally, Section~\ref{sec:conclusion} presents some conclusions.